 - Map and Locations

-> Our goal is to provide a diverse range of research and training opportunities for master's students interested in pursuing a multidisciplinary approach to their studies that extends beyond the traditional boundaries of biological research.
+As a student in this interdisciplinary program, you’ll have the flexibility to tailor your studies to meet your personal professional goals.
+Also, you’ll experience a diverse range of research and training opportunities focused on a multidisciplinary approach that extends beyond the traditional boundaries of biological research.

-> You will be asked to:
+You will be asked to:

 Applications are accepted Oct.
 1 - Dec.
 15, with a preference date of Dec.
 1. There is no guarantee that applications received after Dec.
 15 will be reviewed.

 In January, the top applicants will be invited to a recruitment event scheduled in mid- to late-February.
 We will notify you of your admissions status by April 15.